Vigneshpalan/twitter-sentiment-analysis/README.md

 Stemming
 Building Frequency Dictionary
 A frequency dictionary is built using the tweets and labels in the training dataset.
 The frequency dictionary consists of unique words in the corpus of tweets after preprocessing and their corresponding positive and negative frequencies.

-Extracting Features
-The frequency dictionary is used to represent features in numerical form from the text data.
-A feature for a tweet is a 1x3 vector, where the first element is 1 representing the bias, the second element is the sum of positive frequencies for every word in the tweet that is found in the frequency dictionary as (word,1) pair, and the third element is the sum of negative frequencies for every word in the tweet that appears in the frequency dictionary as (word,0) pair.

 Training Logistic Regression Model
 A logistic regression model is trained from scratch using a gradient descent function to minimize the cost of training.
 The final weight vector is used to make predictions.